-William Schwenzer purchased the building in May 1920 (Deeds, Volume, 80, Page 609) and operated a billiard hall during prohibition and a tavern afterward.
+After Megow moved his business to his father’s building at 541 West Water, William Schwenzer purchased the building at 512 in May 1920 (Deeds, Volume, 80, Page 609).
+He operated a billiard hall during prohibition and a tavern afterward.

 Princeton Republic, May 6, 1920 – “Julius Schalow, Edw.
 Hardell and Gustav Schultz, owners of the building wherein the H.A.
 Megow meat market is conducted, sold recently to Wm.
 Schwenzer, who will occupy same in the near future with his pool and billiard hall.
 H.A.
 Megow will move his meat market into the building of his father one door east of the Nickodem Bros. store building.”